 This briefing paper explains the status of directly-elected mayors in English and Welsh local government, and the routes to establishing them, including the use of local referendums.
-It also includes an up-to-date list of elected mayors and statistics relating to previous referendums.Jump to full report >>
+It also includes an up-to-date list of elected mayors and statistics on previous referendums.Jump to full report >>

 Initially, an elected mayor could only be created following a referendum in favour in the relevant local authority.
-Since 2007, local authorities have also been able to create an elected mayor by resolving to do so.
+Since 2007, English local authorities have also been able to create an elected mayor by resolving to do so.

 The majority of referendums on creating elected mayors have resulted in ‘no’ votes.
 Currently, 15 local authorities have elected mayors.
 This figure does not include the Mayor of London or the 'metro-mayors' in Greater Manchester and other areas, which are covered by separate legislation and have different powers from local authority mayors.

 Mayors do not have powers over and above those available to non-mayoral local authorities.